 Hazardous waste is increasing by 9% each ear in Australia.
 (This statistics is for the period of 2014 – 2015, source: www.environment.gov.au).

 There are two main types of hazardous waste, those are,

 Household Hazardous Wastes

-Household hazardous wastes are the wastes which are used in household chores.
-They are potentially toxic, explosive or harmful to people’s health and environment.
+Household hazardous wastes are the wastes that are used in household chores.
+They are potentially toxic, explosive, or harmful to people’s health and the environment.

 Hazardous household waste includes:

 - Medical waste

 - Smoke detectors

 - Electronic wastes such as TV, cell phones, etc.